The Courbet diamond, a new diamond

 At Courbet, we believe lab-grown diamonds are instilled with a different kind of magic, made possible by human ingenuity.
 This new generation of lab-grown diamonds answers the ethical and environmental concerns of people who care about where their stones originate.

 It offers much greater transparency for all those who realise that the choices we make have an impact on our planet.

-A laboratory-grown diamond is graded according to four criteria, exactly the same as a mined diamond.
+A lab-grown diamond is graded according to four criteria, exactly the same as a mined diamond.
 They are the 4Cs: Carat, Colour, Clarity and Cut.

 Courbet then adds a fifth C – for Conscience.
 By using lab-grown diamonds, Courbet supports a positive and innovative alternative to mined diamonds that is less polluting and more socially responsible.

 Every lab-grown diamond of more than 0.5 carat, mounted in Courbet jewellery, is certified by an independent official body.
-Courbet's laboratory-grown diamonds are certified by organisations such as the Gemological Institute of America (GIA), the International Gemological Institute (IGI) or the Diamond High Council (HRD) in Antwerp.
+Courbet's lab-grown diamonds are certified by organisations such as the International Gemological Institute (IGI).
 These certificates attest to the quality of the mounted diamond: the 4Cs.